-When we talk of herbs for hormonal balance, we mean the flowers, the roots, seeds, and leaves of various plants that have been used historically for many ailments including balancing hormones naturally.
+When we talk of herbs for female hormonal balance, we mean the flowers, roots, seeds, and leaves of various plants that have been used historically for many ailments including hormone balance.

-Hormonal imbalance is common nowadays due to modern lifestyles, diet, and toxic environment that bombards us with harmful substances that destabilize hormone balance.
-And when hormonal imbalance occurs, it can wreak havoc in all the other body systems leading to chronic health problems.
+The problem of hormonal imbalance is common nowadays due to modern lifestyles, diets, and toxic environment that bombards us with harmful substances that destabilize hormone balance.
+And when hormonal imbalance occurs, it can wreak havoc on all the other body systems leading to chronic health problems.

 Then you start to notice signs and symptoms of hormonal imbalance, signs like:

 - Unwanted hair in cases of women

 - Weight loss ( in hyperthyroidism)

 - Bone loss